Book Translation Services

 Everything else — publishing, marketing, pricing, distribution — stays fully in your control as the author.

-I work with professional editors for the editing phase — and there’s a reason for that.
+Otherwise, I work with professional editors for the editing phase, and there’s a reason for that.
 As an author myself, I believe it’s essential that someone other than the translator takes on the editing task.
 A fresh set of eyes can catch things the original translator might miss, even in their native language.

 If you already have a translated and edited version of your book and just need a final proofread, I’m happy to help make sure everything is clean and publication-ready.